navis-org/navis/docs/source/api.rst

 TreeNeurons
 -----------
-These are class methods available specific for ``TreeNeurons``.
-Most of them are simply short-hands for the other navis functions:
+A :class:`navis.TreeNeuron` is a skeletons.
+These are class methods available specific for this neuron type.
+Note that most of them are simply short-hands for the other ``navis`` functions:

 .. autosummary::
     :toctree: generated/